-Monterey County includes cities such as Seaside, Big Sur, Pebble Beach, Carmel, and Salinas.
+Monterey County includes cities such as Seaside, Big Sur, Pebble Beach, Carmel, Pacific Grove and Salinas Valley.
 Each town offers its own diverse activities.
 Walkable areas like Cannery Row and Fisherman’s Wharf make it easy for visitors to explore at their own pace.

 When most people mention things to do in Monterey, California, generally the first question is, “Are you going to the aquarium?”
 Yes, a visit to the Monterey Bay Aquarium is a must, even if you’ve been to other aquariums in the past.

 What makes the Monterey Bay Aquarium so special?
 Just like the San Diego Zoo in my hometown, the Monterey Bay Aquarium is a leader in animal conservation with a passion that shows in their exceptional exhibits.

 What to see and do at the Monterey Bay Aquarium

 Watching the marine life is both hypnotizing and educational.
 Sardines, a green sea turtle and a dolphin fish glide past the Open Sea window.
 My son gasped when he saw the 28-foot tall Kelp Forest with leopard shark and octopus.

 The daily feedings here are can’t-miss.
 I loved watching the various jellyfish drifting in their tanks.
 And be sure to make plenty of time for free-play in the kid-approved Splash Zone.
 Take a step outside onto the Aquarium’s ocean-view decks to spot sea otters in their natural habitat.